Thomascountz/thomascountz/_posts/2019-09-08-entry-level-compiler.md

 Tokenizing is the act of scanning the source code character-by-character, and producing a list of tokens which contain metadata about the source code.

 Parsing takes that list of tokens and creates a tree structure, specifically an abstract syntax tree.
 This tree represents the hierarchical structure of our source code and obfuscates any details about the source language’s syntax.
-It does this by following a set of rules know as the *grammar *of the language.
+It does this by following a set of rules known as the *grammar *of the language.

 Finally, code emission turns the abstract syntax tree into the target language by walking the tree branch-by-branch, node-by-node.